 Twitter forces you to choose your words wisely, something websites and blogs don’t do.
 With a blog, there are no limits, use all the words you want – heck, it’s better for SEO anyway, right?

 Greg Galant, CEO of Sawhorse Media (the folks behind Muck Rack and the Shorty Awards), recently wrote an article in PRWeek that talked about this topic and “How Twitter Saved Public Relations From PR.”
 In the article, Galant gives a great example of some jargon-laden content from a major organization.
 Something he says can no longer fly in a medium like Twitter.
 “Few people respond well to the carefully-crafted and jargon-packed messages they receive from corporations, especially during a time like this when once seemingly stable brands can collapse overnight,” says Galant.
 His advice for Twitter?
 Act like a real person.
 I also liked Galant’s description of Twitter as a “one-line wire service” in the article.

-It is really is fascinating to me that Twitter has got us to play by the 140 character rule.
-Imagine what would happen if we could limit all areas of communication?
+It is really fascinating to me that Twitter has got us to play by the 140-character rule.
+Imagine what would happen if we could limit all areas of communication.
 You only get three minutes to talk in a meeting.
 You get 5 seconds to leave me a voicemail, and two should be spent repeating your phone number.
 Or you only get two sentences to respond to an email.

 When most PR people have a hard time keeping it to 400 words – the base limit for most press release services – it’s impressive that PR is comfortable with the Twitter limits (then again, you can make up the difference by tweeting too much – you know who you are).

 In a way, Twitter can make you appreciate why journalists like brevity so much.
 Traditional journalists were reared in a column-inch, word-limit world.
 They’ve always had to get their point across upfront, in as few words as possible.
 It’s about time PR has to play by the same rules.